-The Prosecuting Attorney race is a non-partisan election, so my name will appear on both the Republican and Democrat ballot in the 2020 Presidential Primary on March 3, 2020.
+The Prosecuting Attorney race is a non-partisan election, so my name will appear on both the Republican and Democrat ballot in the 2022 Primary on May 24, 2022.

 I was born and raised in Van Buren.
 I graduated from Van Buren High School, where I was Student Council President and a member of the Pointer baseball team.
 I was President of the College Republicans at Westark College in 1999 before transferring to the University of Arkansas at Little Rock.
 I interned for Senator Tim Hutchinson in both Washington DC and Little Rock, and served as the College Campus Coordinator for the George W. Bush Presidential Campaign in 2000.

 After graduating from UALR, I had the opportunity to go to Washington DC and work in President Bush’s administration, but I knew if I went to DC, I would never attend law school.
 So I returned home to Van Buren, and enrolled in the University of Arkansas School of Law.
 I finished law school in 2-1/2 years and passed the bar exam on my first try.
 When I was licensed in 2004, I was one of the youngest attorneys in Arkansas.